Customize search rebuild V1

 }

-All of the available pipelines on the product query side are:
+All available pipelines on the product query side are:

-- RunProductSearch - The main product query builder.FormProductFilterBuilds up filters for product search over category, language, attribute values, brands, price range, product line, restriction group and website.
+• RunProductSearch – The main product query builder.FormProductFilterBuilds up filters for product search over category, language, attribute values, brands, price range, product line, restriction groups, and website.
 The generated filter is used by the other search pipelines.

-- RunProductFacetSearch - Performs faceted searches over brand, product line, and category.
+• RunProductFacetSearch – This pipeline performs faceted searches over brand, product line, and category.

-- RunBrandSearch - Searches for brands within the product index.FormRestrictionGroupFilter Builds the restriction group filter for FormProductFilter pipeline.
+• RunBrandSearch – This pipeline searches for brands within the product index.FormRestrictionGroupFilter Builds the restriction group filter for FormProductFilter pipeline.

 Note

-If you have access to the Optimizely Dogfood sample repository in GitHub, it includes an example of adding a multivalue field to the index and using it to filter the products based on which warehouses have stock.
+The Optimizely Dogfood sample repository in GitHub includes an example of adding a multi-value field to the index and using it to filter the products based on which warehouses have stock.
 It demonstrates how to add a new filter pipe to the FormProductFilter pipeline and how to pass a custom parameter from the external API into the search provider.